General Terms and Conditions for Software Leasing

-2.3 The Licence Holder must comply with import obligations of those countries where the software is used as well as export provisions of the Federal Republic of Germany and third countries (such as the US).
+2.3 The License Holder must comply with import obligations of those countries where the software is used as well as export provisions of the Federal Republic of Germany and third countries (such as the US).

-2.5 The Licence Holder must observe i-ROM’s copyright and intellectual property rights with respect to the software.
+2.5 The License Holder must observe i-ROM’s copyright and intellectual property rights with respect to the software.
 Any copying of portions of the software or the software as a whole, other than for the contractually allowed use, is prohibited.
 Decompilation of the software is likewise prohibited.

 3 Support and maintenance